lostream016/api-rest-jwt-auth/README.md

-# api-rest
+# api-rest-jwt-auth
-This is project example to build a simple REST web service using java spring boot
+This is project example to build a simple REST web service with JSON Web Token (JWT) authentication using java spring boot 2

 To run this project, make sure you have this:
 - IntelliJ Idea or else (optional)